 Don’t worry about me turning you into a vegetarian or a vegan, or making you eat planet-based foods; you have to do that on your own time.
 I just want to help you get more vegetables and plant foods into your diet, no matter what other foods you choose to eat.

 Culinary Educator – I taught culinary students academic and cooking classes at Santa Rosa Junior College for 30 years, until I “retired” in 2019.
-I have been presenting cooking demonstrations at conferences and other events across the country including Vegetarian (now vegan) Summerfest, Sonoma County VegFest, Arizona Vegfest, Los Angeles Vegetarian Festival, NW Vegfest and the Boston Vegetarian Food Festival and Mother Earth News Fairs at various locations in the U.S. from Washington state, Texas, North Carolina, Pennsylvania and Maryland.
+I have been presenting cooking demonstrations at conferences, libraries and other events across the country including Vegetarian (now vegan) Summerfest, Sonoma County VegFest, Arizona Vegfest, Los Angeles Vegetarian Festival, NW Vegfest , the Boston Vegetarian Food Festival and Mother Earth News Fairs at various locations in the U.S. , including Washington state, Texas, North Carolina, Pennsylvania and Maryland.

 My type of cooking is uniquely my own but has commonalities with doctors such as John McDougal, M.D., Joel Fuhrman, M.D., T. Colin Campbell and programs such as the Engine 2 Diet and Forks Over Knives.
 However, my goal is for everyone to think about eating a diet that is based on plants and other foods from Mother Earth.